CarInsurance.com Insights

 “The complex and high-end technology incorporated into Teslas is expensive to repair after a crash, ” Anthony says.
 More expensive repairs mean a higher insurance bill.

-Why some affordable cars have sky-high insurance costs
+Why some cars have sky-high insurance costs

 Erike Tortorici, owner and principal at Optimum Insurance Solutions, says that some vehicle models are more expensive to insure primarily because of their replacement cost.